-I was trained as an engineer first, then an economist, but have spent the majority of my time outside of the office across 4 continents studying how people react to the technologies that affect the progression of our global and local culture.
+I was trained as an engineer first, then an economist, but have spent the majority of my time across 4 continents studying how people react to the technologies that affect the progression of our global and local culture.
 Ethnography is the study of culture.

 As an Ethnographer of Technology I understand that we create better products, services, and policy when observing our culture.
-I lead negotiations on behalf of people and tech.
+I lead negotiations on behalf of people and tech from inside corporate culture.

 Technology can only exists in 3 forms: methodologies, software, & hardware.
 Some of the oldest technologies that fir these categories are language, fire, and wheels respectively.